biratkk/connect4/README.md

 # Connect4

 This is a basic game of Connect4 made using React frontend and Express backend.
 You can try this project out in a number of ways.
+## With heroku (easier):

+Try the game hosted on heroku by clicking [here](https://connect4-project-ai.herokuapp.com/).
 ## With command line:

 *This application requires you to have node and node package manager installed.*